benjamink/ansible-helloworld/ansible_workflow.md

 ### Initial Start

-To bring up the instance, provision & run tests initially run the following command paying close attention to include the `--destroy=never` at the end - this keeps kitchen-ansible from shutting down & destroying the instance at the end even if the tests all pass (by default the instance stays running if any tests fail so it can be entered for troubleshooting):
+To bring up the instance, provision it, and run tests initially, run the following command paying close attention to include the `--destroy=never` at the end - this keeps kitchen-ansible from shutting down & destroying the instance at the end even if the tests all pass (by default the instance stays running if any tests fail so it can be entered for troubleshooting):

     $ kitchen test --destroy=never